Christian Pastor Richard Wurmbrand imprisoned for 14 years in communist Romania because of his faith in Christ

 Richard Wurmbrand’s imprisonment and his darkest moment

 On February 29, 1948, the secret police kidnapped Richard on his way to the church.
 Two years after, his wife was also imprisoned—their 9-year-old son, Mihai, alone and homeless.

 The movie “Tortured for Christ” is the testimony of Richard Wurmbrand, who was tortured for his faith.
 The soldiers were often filled with anger who mocked God and tortured Wurmbrand because he had Jewish blood.

 He had to stand in a tiny box filled with sharp nails all around, sometimes for days.
 Darkness filled the hearts of the Marxist communists, yet Wurmbrand’s heart still filled with love for them, knowing they are lost without Christ.

 Wurmbrand torturer often mocked him.
-They wondered why he continued to have faith with God.
+They wondered why he continued to have faith in God.
 He would tell them, “I am praying for you.”
 In prison, he was able to share Christ with unbelievers.
 Many of them died afterward.

 Sabina was assigned to labor in the canal.
 In one winter, she was mocked for her faith and thrown to the freezing icy lake.
 She broke two ribs and suffered for three years.
 A lot of the prisoners died.

 Others who were also imprisoned were Dr. Petre Tutea, Ph.D., who spent 18 years in hard labor, and Romanian writer Ioan Ianolide detained for 25 years.
 Thousands died in the prison facility (Jilava) of Craiova, Gherla.
 They all had their own stories of faith and martyrdom.

 Communist Romania to the United States

 After WW2, they distributed 1 million Gospels to Russian troops during the couple’s ministry, often disguising the books as Communist propaganda (Karl Marx as cover).
 He also helped arrange smuggling Gospels into Russia.

 The Romanian government allowed him and his family ransomed for $10,000 by Norwegian Christians.
 They arrived in Norway in 1965.
 The family eventually moved to the United States the next year.

 Richard founded Voice of the Martyrs (VOM) in 1967.
 He died on February 17, 2001, and his wife on August 17, 2000.
 In 2006, he was voted fifth among the greatest Romanians, according to the Mari Români poll.